 The real reason I can’t tell you how much you’ll make with your drop shipping business…

 The biggest reason is that I don’t personally know you and succeeding in drop shipping has a lot to do with personality.
 So some of what I’ll talk about in this section is what you can do to give yourself the best chances of drop shipping success.Your success in drop shipping is largely based on your personality.
-Drop shipping works but you need the… Click To Tweet
+Drop shipping works but you need the right personality traits to succeed.
+Click To Tweet

 Because yes, this business model does work.
 We’ve already covered that in previous sections, so I really believe if it’s going to work for you or not comes down to a few personality traits.